asc3ns10n/scripts/README.md

-  --dir <directory>  Directory containing .ass files --styles <csv>     Comma separated list of style names --suffix <suffix>  Text that will be appended to the new file name --remove           Remove lines with the specified style names (default option) --keep             Keep lines with the specified style names and remove the rest
+  --dir <directory>  Directory containing .ass files --styles <csv>     Comma separated list of style names --suffix <suffix>  Text that will be appended to the new file name --remove-lines     Remove lines with the specified style names (default option) --keep-lines       Keep lines with the specified style names and remove the rest --remove-comments  Remove comments that use matching styles
 ```

 ### Installation